 - Why are you engaging in graduate work?

 - Why have you chosen to study at FPU?

-- Official TOEFL Score Report (requirements listed below)
+- Official TOEFL or IELTS Score Report (requirements listed below)

 - Three references (It is the student's responsibility to submit forms to their referees.
 Forms are enclosed in the application packet.)

 - A bank statement (proof of income that shows how much money is available to you to pay for your studies)

 Applications and all other admission documents should be submitted to:

 Exceptions to stated admissions requirements may be made only upon the recommendation of the Admissions Committee with final approval by the director of graduate admissions.

 What are the test requirements?